Kaiser Broadcasting: Programming

-From 1965 onward, Kaiser Broadcasting consisted of stations of independent outlets that broadcast on the UHF band.
+From 1965 onward, Kaiser Broadcasting consisted of independent outlets that broadcast on the UHF band.
 In Detroit, Boston and Cleveland, Kaiser-owned stations were the first independents in their respective markets.
 At a time when viewer interest in watching UHF television was still at its infancy, the Kaiser group programmed aggressively with movies, off-network programs, and children's shows.

 While the initial plan of creating a "fourth network" backed by this station group never came to fruition, many of these stations boasted successful local programs, several of which found varying degrees of success through syndication.
 WKBD-TV's early investment in sports programming enabled them to secure broadcast rights for the NBA's Detroit Pistons, the NHL's Detroit Red Wings and other area college teams.
 Many of the Kaiser stations purchased syndication rights for Star Trek before other large market stations as counterprogramming against evening news programs on the Big Three networks and, in the case of WKBF-TV, were aired in the same episode order as originally broadcast on NBC.